This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Vibe: old-world, scenic, relaxed

-Best for: ski days, scenic lunches, standout mountain food
+Best for: ski days, scenic lunches, standout mountain dining

 Vibe: alpine, relaxed, quietly impressive